Updated: Dec 21, 2022

 First, make sure that the teeth are looked at by a vet as there could be tarter build up, a rotten tooth, exposed roots that would require a dental.
 Dogs will more likely need at least one if not more dental cleanings in their lifetime.
 Usually we see the first dental warranted around 7 years of age.
 Some dogs even more often.
 A mouth full of tarter and bad teeth is very discomforting

 If all is good then more likely the smell is coming from his stomach.
 Enzymes are then needed.
 A great product is Purina FortiFlora.
 You can find it online or at your local vet.
 Once packet of powder each day with food.
 You can buy this product at your vet or online.

 Another thing to make a dog’s breath smell bad is if he is eating his own poop.
 Very common practice for puppy mill dogs or dogs not feed properly.
 Watch your dog when going outside to confirm if this is happening.

 If poop eating:

 · For dogs that cannot poop when you are standing around watching them consider using a water bottle.
-If they turn to smell or even look at it spray them.
+If they turn to smell or even look at the poop spray them creating a consequence.

 · Add something to the dog's diet that makes the stool unpalatable.
 These products will not work for all dogs, but it will not harm your dog to try (as long as your dog is not allergic to any to the ingredients).
 Suggestions are adding crushed pineapple to the diet, meat tenderizer, sprinkling MSG over the food, or giving them “Deter” which is found at pet stores.